Sales promotion is a tool used to achieve most of the five major promotional objectives discussed in the Promotion Decisions Tutorial:

 - Creating Interest – Marketers find that sales promotions are very effective in creating interest in a product.
 In fact, creating interest is often considered the most important use of sales promotion.
-In the retail industry an appealing sales promotions can significantly increase customer traffic to retail outlets.
-Internet marketers can use similar approaches to bolstering customer traffic to websites and to using mobile shopping apps.
+In the retail industry, an appealing sales promotions can significantly increase customer traffic to retail outlets.
+Digital marketers can use similar approaches to bolstering customer traffic to websites and to using mobile shopping apps.
 Another important way to create interest is to move customers to experience a product.
 Several sales promotion techniques offer the opportunity for customers to try products for free or at low cost.

-- Providing Information – Generally sales promotion techniques are designed to move customers to some action and are rarely simply informational in nature.
+- Providing Information – Generally, sales promotions are designed to move customers to some action and are rarely simply informational in nature.
 However, some sales promotions do offer customers access to product information.
 For instance, a promotion may allow customers to try a fee-based online service for free for several days.
 This free access may include receiving product information via email.

-- Stimulating Demand – Next to building initial product awareness, the most important use of sales promotion is to build demand by convincing customers to make a purchase.
-Special promotions, especially those that lower the cost of ownership to the customer (e.g., price reduction), can be employed to stimulate sales.
+- Stimulating Demand – Next to creating interest, the most important use of sales promotion is to build demand by convincing customers to make a purchase.
+Special promotions, especially those lowering the cost of ownership to the customer (e.g., price reduction), are often employed to stimulate sales.

-- Reinforcing the Brand – Once customers have made a purchase sales promotion can be used to both encourage additional purchasing and also as a reward for purchase loyalty (see loyalty programs below).
-Many companies, including airlines and retail stores, reward good or “preferred” customers with special promotions, such as email “special deals” and surprise price reductions mentioned when the customer is at the in-store checkout counter.
+- Reinforcing the Brand – Once customers have made a purchase, sales promotion can be used to both encourage additional purchasing and to reward for purchase loyalty.
+Many companies, including airlines and retail stores, reward good or “preferred” customers with special promotions, such as notification of “exclusive deals” sent by email or surprise price reductions mentioned when the customer is at the in-store checkout counter.